 Cartwright King is a data controller under the data protection rules and is registered with the Information Commissioner’s Office with Registration Number Z9207908.
 Our data protection officer is Anna Thurston.
 Email email@example.com

 When you visit our website we can gather information about you.
 The information we collect may include your personal information, such as your name, contact information, IP addresses, Live Chat Messages, telephone conversations, product and service selections and orders or other things that identify you individually.

-We may also collect information about you by you:
+We may also collect information about you if:

-By your use of our website we will be able to get information about that usage.
+By using our website we will be able to get information about how you use it.

 This allows us to:

 These small files are transmitted to Google and the information contained in them is stored on their servers.
 It is important to understand that these will not contain any personal information about you, save for your IP address, which Google will not associate with any other data held by them.

 Your use of our website means that you consent to the use of this data for this purpose and if you have any concerns you should refer to Google’s own Advertising Privacy Notice https://www.google.com/privacy/ads/